-CHARLES A. SALOTTI AND VERNON J. HURST, Department of Geology, University of Georgia, Athens, Georgia.
+by Charles A. Salotti and Vernon J. Hurst Department of Geology, University of Georgia, Athens, Georgia

-Clinohumite is locally a prominent gangue mineral in a Precambrian Cu-Zn skarn deposit at Cotopaxi, Colorado.
-It occurs along with gahnite, phlogopite, diopside and minor forsterite within a coarse-grained magnesian actinolite-anthophyllite groundmass.
+Clinohumite is locally a prominent gangue mineral in a Precambrian Cu-Zn skarn deposit at Cotpaxi, Colorado.
+It occurs along with gahnite, phlogopite, diopside, and minor forsterite within a coarse-grained magnesian actinolite-anthophyllite groundmass.
 Clinohumite is younger than the amphibolitic matrix, fills fractures in gahnite, and replaces forsterite.
-Retrograde alteration is extensive, and serpentine is pseudomorphous after clinohumite.
+Retrograde alteration is extensive and serpentine is pseudomorphous after clinohumite.